-- 1.1 This Policy addresses allegations of non-academic misconduct and disciplinary issues involving students, whether they are reported by other students, faculty, or external parties such as members of the public or law enforcement. - 1.2 The College distinguishes between non-academic issues, such as damage to property or reputation misconduct and academic problems, like plagiarism accusations.
-Academic cases of misconduct are governed by the Good Academic Practice Policy. - 1.3 The College may modify these documented procedures to align with specific case requirements or legislative changes, provided that all involved parties are properly informed. - 1.4 The College endeavours to adhere to the time limits stated in this document, but if they are not met, a valid explanation will be provided.
+This Policy addresses allegations of non-academic misconduct and disciplinary issues involving students, whether they are reported by other students, faculty, or external parties such as members of the public or law enforcement.

+The College distinguishes between non-academic issues, such as damage to property or reputation misconduct and academic problems, like plagiarism accusations.

+The College may modify these documented procedures to align with specific case requirements or legislative changes, provided that all involved parties are properly informed.

+The College endeavours to adhere to the time limits stated in this document, but if they are not met, a valid explanation will be provided.
 It should be noted that during College vacations when students or staff members are unavailable, reasonable extensions of timescales may occur.
 Additionally, time frames could be affected by criminal proceedings' pace.

-2 Principles
+2.01 Principles

-- 2.1 The College mandates that its students conduct themselves suitably at all times during their daily activities, including interactions with other pupils, faculty members, the community and external entities.
-This Policy aims to assist and motivate students to achieve commendable levels of behaviour while safeguarding the welfare of the College community. - 2.2 During investigation or disciplinary proceedings, it is the College's objective to handle issues in a sensitive manner and with full consideration for the privacy of all individuals involved.
-It is expected that all staff and students will maintain appropriate confidentiality regarding any information disclosed to them concerning non-academic misconduct matters. - 2.3 The College endeavours to handle all instances of non-academic misconduct equitably and consistently, enlightening those affected about relevant resources while ensuring that disciplinary matters are promptly addressed within the confines of specific circumstances.
+The College mandates that its students conduct themselves suitably at all times during their daily activities, including interactions with other pupils, faculty members, the community and external entities.
+This Policy aims to assist and motivate students to achieve commendable levels of behaviour while safeguarding the welfare of the College community.

+During investigation or disciplinary proceedings, it is the College's objective to handle issues in a sensitive manner and with full consideration for the privacy of all individuals involved.
+It is expected that all staff and students will maintain appropriate confidentiality regarding any information disclosed to them concerning non-academic misconduct matters.

+The College endeavours to handle all instances of non-academic misconduct equitably and consistently, enlightening those affected about relevant resources while ensuring that disciplinary matters are promptly addressed within the confines of specific circumstances.